 5. Stay Hydrated

-6. Incorporate Regular Physical Activity
+6. Regular Physical Activity

 - Engage in regular exercise to boost your weight loss efforts.